Thomas S. Hinde: Real estate disputes

 Johnson v.
-M'Intosh
+McIntosh

 William M'Intosh was a former Revolutionary War veteran who had become a fur trader and investor in military lands along the Wabash River.
 Hinde and M'Intosh lived on adjoining tracts of land near what would become the site of the Grand Rapids Dam.

 M'Intosh became associated with the Supreme Court Case of Johnson v.
-M'Intosh.
+McIntosh.
 Chief Justice John Marshall, an acquaintance of Hinde and his father, used the case to establish the "Discovery Doctrine," which ruled that the discovering people gain title over the indigenous peoples in respect to land title.
 Hinde also knew Associate Justice Thomas Todd, a justice of the Kentucky Court of Appeals when Hinde served as the court's clerk.
 In the case, in which Johnson and M'Intosh were claiming title to the same property, the Supreme Court ruled that private citizens could not purchase land from Native Americans, and therefore the plaintiff Johnson's land purchases were invalid.
 M'Intosh's land purchases from the Federal government were affirmed as legal.

 Hinde purchased a portion of M'Intosh's litigated property not long after the litigation.
 Correspondence between Hinde and M'Intosh discussing land sales form part of the Hinde documents at the Lyman Draper Manuscripts Collection in the Wisconsin Historical Society.
 Due to the favorable ruling in the case, Hinde benefited greatly because of his large land holdings in the area.
 After the ruling had settled ownership issues between the Indians and settlers, Hinde founded the towns of Mt.
 Carmel, Powhaten, and Selima in the Illinois territory.